TkTech/chancy/docs/guide/queues.rst

 Queues
 ======

-A :class:`~chancy.queue.QueuePlugin` provides a way to push, pull, and manage :doc:`jobs <jobs>`.
-The default, and only officially supported queue, is the postgres-backed :class:`~chancy.queues.pg.Queue`.
+A Queue provides a way to push, pull, and manage :doc:`jobs <jobs>`.
+The default, and only officially supported queue, is the postgres-backed :class:`~chancy.queue.Queue`.
 You can have as many queues as you want, each with their own executor, concurrency, polling intervals, and other settings.

+Queues are global, meaning that all workers can see all queues that have been declared somewhere.
+By default, a newly declared queue will run on all workers, but you can control which workers run which queues by using worker tags.

+Each queue will periodically check the database to see if its settings have changed, and update itself accordingly.
+This means you can change the concurrency, polling interval, or other settings of a queue at runtime without restarting the worker, or even move queues between workers.

 .. code-block:: python
    :caption: worker.py